davidddx/pythonProject/README.md

 #pythonproject
-The .idea file is IDE configuration stuff pycharm does.
+The .idea file is some pycharm IDE stuff.
 The pythonproject file is where all game code & images are.